dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

 {
     public struct Bidirectional // Can be ref struct
     {
-        // The following members are required
+        // Include members from each of the following:
-        // - Members of Stateful Managed->Unmanaged
+        // - One Stateful Managed->Unmanaged Value shape
-        // - Members of either Stateful Unmanaged->Managed or Stateful Unmanaged->Managed with GuaranteedUnmarshalling
+        // - One Stateful Unmanaged->Managed Value shape
-        // - Optionally, members of Stateful Managed->Unmanaged with Caller Allocated Buffer may be added and will be used in ManagedToUnmanagedIn scenarios only
     }
 }
 ```